nikiyaw/DataAnalysis_SQL/README.md

 ## Challenges
 (discuss challenges you faced in the project)
+1. Lack on data and information in multiple columns, especially in the all_sessions table.

 ## Future Goals
 (what would you do if you had more time?)
+1. Organize all_sessions table into multiple tables.
+2.